 - In the first court proceedings, the Judge concluded that his ex-wife should trim her budget but that Graham was told he had to continue paying his ex-wife the same amount.

 - The original Judge described Graham has “honest and reliable” and his wife as an “unreliable witness” who had exaggerated her medical claims.
 Nevertheless the High Court Judges told him that he had to increase the payments her to £1,441 per month.
 The Judges concluded that the original Judge was wrong to tell her to trim her budget without telling her which items to trim.

 “Why is an intelligent woman deemed unable to organise a budget?
-Why is a capable woman staying at home while an ex-husband has to continue working in order to fund the alleged shortfall in her earnings?” these are some of the questions Graham has.
+Why is a capable woman staying at home while an ex-husband has to continue working in order to fund the alleged shortfall in her earnings?”
+Grham questions.
 He feels frustrated that his ex-wife is not asked to find alternative employment or expected to work a normal week; “I am working harder so that she does not have to” says Graham.
-Graham is also angry that his ex wife has not been held accountable for her financial recklessness.
+Graham is also angry that his ex wife has not been held accountable for what he feels is her financial recklessness.

 Graham did not choose for this to hit the media but the High Court is a public arena, which journalists often attend and his divorce captured the public interest.
 Journalists and photographers camped outside his home and office, begging to interview him.
 He gave one interview to the Evening Standard calling for a change in the law but has refused other offers.
 “I also chose not to dignify the numerous lies and inaccuracies floating up in the press as I feared that this would escalate in mud-slinging with my ex-wife which I wanted to protect my family from at all cost”.

 Graham is not vindictive towards his ex-wife but simply wants to end their relationship.
 He had come to meet me, as he trusted that we were not interested in dishing up dirt but of helping him express his side of the story in a way in which he felt comfortable.